huckbit/huckbit.github.io/_posts/2016-09-10-pure-css-tooltips.md

 ### Inside a link as well:

-Insert the`data-tooltip`inside the link and use the same style used for the span or other HTML elements.
+Insert`data-tooltip`inside the link and use the same style used for the span or other HTML elements.

 You can try the tooltip with the interactive example down below: